 ABOUT SCOTTS VALLEY WATER DISTRICT

 Scotts Valley Water District is a public agency providing water service over six square miles including most of the City of Scotts Valley and a portion of the unincorporated areas north of the city limits.
-The community of Scotts Valley places a high value on livability, innovation and planning for the future.
+The community of Scotts Valley places a high value on livability, innovation, and planning for the future.
 Scotts Valley Water District is proud to play a vital role in supporting those efforts by providing a reliable, sustainable, high-quality water supply.
-Through partnership with our community, strategic investment in resources and pursuit of new ideas, Scotts Valley Water District is redefining its historic role in order to meet future challenges and turn them into opportunities.
+Through a partnership with our community, strategic investment in resources and pursuit of new ideas, Scotts Valley Water District is redefining its historic role in order to meet future challenges and turn them into opportunities.

 Scotts Valley Water District is putting the final touches on the project